 New York State Solar Incentives

-Save Up to 70% of Your Out of Pocket Costs
+Save Over 75% of Your Out of Pocket Costs

 Going solar in NYC is more affordable than you think.
 New York City has some of the best financial incentives for residential solar in the country.
-Through federal, state, and local tax credits and rebates, the cost of your solar panel installation could be covered by up to 70%.
+Through federal, state, and local tax credits and rebates, the cost of your solar panel installation could be covered by over 75%.

 Want to learn more about all the ways you could save money with solar?
 Get in touch with us!